Venomous

 Diet

 These snakes are carnivores.
-Their diet consists of small birds, frogs, rodents, lizards, and other reptiles, including other snakes.
+Their diet includes small birds, frogs, rodents, lizards, and other reptiles, even other snakes.
 They sometimes also consume birds’ eggs.

 They hunt by injecting the prey with their venom and wait until they stop moving or die, then swallow it whole.